Love, Antosha is available to rent or buy now on all major platforms.

-Director Garret Price brings us a heart felt and loving documentary that celebrates one of the finest young actors of a generation.
-A young man who was continually, and unfairly referred to as a rising star.
-Despite a body of work that echoed that of an acting legend at the tender age of only twenty-seven.
-Garret tells Anton’s story through friends, family, home video footage, diary readings and photography.
-Providing a kaleidoscope of emotion, love and honesty that embodies Anton’s life, energy and talent.
-Ultimately reflecting the character of a young man who transcended the label of a ‘Hollywood star’.
+Director Garret Price’s heartfelt and loving documentary celebrates one of the finest young actors of his generation.
+Anton was a young man who was continually and unfairly referred to as a rising star, despite an extensive body of work that equalled many Hollywood legends by the age of twenty-seven.
+Here Price tells Anton’s story through friends, family, home video footage, diary readings and photography, providing us with a kaleidoscope of insights that embody Anton’s zest for life.

 Directed By: Garret Price